Insights: Article

 11 things to consider before implementing AI in your business

-In Part 2 of our AI and Business series, Kinetic IT developers Domenic Horner and Daryl Crosbie talk about what you need to consider before implementing AI in your business (Read Part 1).
+In Part 2 of our AI and Business series, Kinetic IT developers Domenic Horner and Daryl Crosbie talk about what you need to consider before implementing AI in your business.

-It’s been less than two months since we released our insight analysing the top ways artificial intelligence (AI) is transforming business.
+Less than two months after we released our insight, we are analysing the top ways artificial intelligence (AI) is transforming business.
 However, the AI race continues to progress at lightning speeds.
-OpenAI released ChatGPT-4, its most advanced system yet, with the ability to generate meal ideas based on what’s in your fridge, create a detailed learning syllabus, and even diagnose medical conditions in animals and humans.
+OpenAI released ChatGPT-4, the most advanced system yet.
+It can generate meal ideas based on what’s in your fridge, create a detailed learning syllabus, and even diagnose medical conditions in animals and humans.

 However, in response to the full-throttle AI advancement, the Future of Life Institute has started a petition calling on all AI labs to “immediately pause for at least 6 months the training of AI systems more powerful than GPT-4”.
-At the time of writing, the petition has garnered over 22,000 signatures in three weeks, including global industry leaders such as Apple co-founder Steve Wozniak, Tesla CEO Elon Musk, Stability AI CEO Emad Mostaque, and Geometric Intelligence founder Gary Marcus.
+The petition has garnered over 22,000 signatures in three weeks, including global industry leaders such as Apple co-founder Steve Wozniak, Tesla CEO Elon Musk, Stability AI CEO Emad Mostaque, and Geometric Intelligence founder Gary Marcus.

 RELATED CONTENT: 6 powerful ways AI is transforming business